 From 2002 to 2009, he was a member of the computer science committee of the Belgian Fund for Scientific Research - Flanders (FWO - Vlaanderen), and in 2008 and 2009 he was also a member of the same committee at FNRS.

-He received the Bell Telephone Prize in 1985, the SWIFT Prize in 1989, the IBM-Belgium Prize in 1991, the Siemens Prize in 1995, and the Best Paper Award at Networking 2006
+He is a Senior IEEE member, a member of ACM, and received the Bell Telephone Prize in 1985, the SWIFT Prize in 1989, the IBM-Belgium Prize in 1991, the Siemens Prize in 1995, and the Best Paper Award at IFIP Networking 2006 and IFIP Networking 2010.

 - Université de Liège